-This document presents the status of the ER sites and anticipated schedule as of June 2019.
+This document presents the status of the ER sites and anticipated schedule as of June 2022 through 2024.
 As a result of progress on the ER Program, as well as ongoing operations at the station, the information presented about the ER sites will change over time.
 The information presented in this document will be updated or revised as appropriate during the next SMP update.

-$^{^{\,\,1}}$ The ER Program was formerly known as the Installation Restoration (IR) Program
+1 The ER Program was formerly known as the Installation Restoration (IR) Program FES0926220935WDC